Resolving the induction problem: Can we state with complete confidence via induction that the sun rises forever?: Epistemic Probability for Inductive Logic

-The logical probability can be quantified as a number between 0 and 1, where 0 indicates impossibility (the proposition is false) and 1 indicates certainty (complete confidence; the proposition is true).
-Thus, deductive reasoning can help attain complete confidence, provided that the basic premises such as the axioms are true.
-The use of the logical probability for scientific reasoning was proposed by Cox (1946).
+The probability can be quantified as a number between 0 and 1, where 0 indicates impossibility (false), and 1 indicates certainty (true).
+Thus, deductive reasoning allows us to predict a particular event and to falsify a hypothesis by a conflicting observation.
+A single observation of a non-black raven can certainly falsify the hypothesis.